-Now if these same options were trading in the market for $5.35 at any particular time, the extra $1.35 above $4 is the "extrinsic value", often called "time value".
+Now if these same options were trading in the market for $5.35 at any particular time, the extra $1.35 above $4 is known as the "extrinsic value" - often called "time value".
 It is a monetary value that represents the probability that the options will be in-the-money by expiration date.

 The same applies when the option is "out-of-the-money" (OTM).
 It will have some exchange traded value, but it will all be extrinsic value.
 Since the further OTM options become, the less likely it is for them to have any intrinsic value at expiration date, this will be reflected in the option's extrinsic value.